-The Campshire is a less-tech-more-lifestyle entry, competing with the Patagonia Synchilla Snap-T, and the Patagonia Performance Better Sweater.
-While the Better Sweater includes some performance features like breathable stretch panels, the Campshire goes all in for warmth and comfort, and we appreciate a fleece that does one thing well instead of doing a few things okay.
-If you're hunting for a fleece for ski-touring or climbing, look elsewhere.
-If lounging in front of the fire or long walks on the beach are in your future, pick up a Campshire Hoody.
+The Campshire is a less-tech-more-lifestyle entry, competing with the Patagonia Synchilla Snap-T. The Campshire goes all in for warmth and comfort, and we appreciate a fleece that does one thing well instead of doing a few things okay.
+If you're hunting for a fleece for ski-touring or climbing, look elsewhere, but if lounging in front of the fire or long walks on the beach are in your future, pick up a Campshire Hoody.

 The high pile polyester sherpa fleece feels like wearing a blanket.
-Though not quite as warm as The North Face Denali 2, this pullover is softer, more supple, and easier to layer underneath a waterproof layer.
+Though not quite as warm as some of the thickest fleeces in our selection, this pullover is softer, more supple, and easier to layer underneath a waterproof rain shell or wind layer.

 "I feel like I'm being hugged by a bunch of koalas".
 "It's like I'm wearing a blanket all the time!".
 Our testers are vocal about their love of the Campshire and were weary to give it up.